-There is no pendency of payment of cost of food grains during the financial year 2018-19.
+There is no pendency of payment of cost of food grains up-to January, 2020.

 2.6.3 Timelines for liquidating the pending bills of previous year(s).

 The payment of cost of food grains (April 2018 to March, 2019) as per the bills raised by the F.C.I, has been liquidated during the same financial year.